 Where to find Hydrotherapy

 There are private health and fitness clubs, many of whom offer Aqua Aerobics.
-However, ASK what is the pool temperature before you plunge in.
+However, check the pool temperature before you plunge in.
 Most club pools are kept at 29°, which is too cold for many with disabilities.
 Hospital pools are kept at around 33°-34°.
 This is the usual temperature at European medical centres, and they are the experts.
 (Temperatures are reduced in UK to save money; UK fitness clubs will tell you it is healthier – try telling that to the experts in Europe!).

-Zamboni and other have produced a paper (extract in the magazine Phlebology (Oct.
+Zamboni and others have produced a paper (extract in the magazine Phlebology (Oct.
 18th 2016), on a specifically designed aquatic exercise protocol to reduce chronic lower limb edema, exploring advantages of basic aqua aerobics; this mentions sources including work at University of Ferrara.

-Italy of course has an enormous advantage in that warm mineral spring are to be found all over the country, making it easy for every hospital and medical centre to have gallons of warm mineral waters gushing up (only I am not too keen on the sulphur-smelling ones around Tivoli – phew!)
+Italy of course has an enormous advantage in that warm mineral springs are to be found all over the country, making it easy for every hospital and medical centre to have gallons of warm mineral waters gushing up (only I am not too keen on the sulphur-smelling ones around Tivoli – phew!)

-Why does exercise work?
+Why does hydro exercise work for lymphoedema?

 The lymphatic system is made up of a network of vessels that carry a clear fluid called lymph throughout the body.
 Lymph fluid serves the important purpose of carrying nutrients to the cells that bathe in the fluid.
 The lymph fluid then delivers cellular waste to the bloodstream, which carries it to the kidneys, colon and lungs for elimination.
 If your lymphatic system is blocked or clogged, you may experience a number of symptoms, including back pain, constipation, fatigue, depression and weight gain.
 However certain exercises can help release blockages and promote healthy movement of nutrients and waste throughout the body.

 Settle yourself standing in the water.
 As you inhale, slowly turn your head to the right to a count of five.
 Pause for one second and then exhale, bringing your head back to centre for a count of five.
 Repeat on the left side.
 Do five repetitions on each side.
 Stand or sit in a comfortable position.
 As you inhale, draw both shoulders up toward your ears and then exhale, releasing your shoulders to a neutral position.
 Repeat five times.
 Stand.
 Flex the ankle and extend the ankle six times, flexing and pointing the toe like a ballerina.
 Repeat on each side.
 Stand and hold onto side rail.
 Get up on tip of toes.
 Stand.
 Flex the ankle and extend the ankle six times, flexing and pointing the toe like a ballerina.
 Repeat on each side.
 Stand and hold onto side rail.
 Get up on tip of toes for count of 30.
-Then down.Once you are warmed up, you can then go on with exercises using the ‘toys’ that surround most pools, and HAVE FUN!
+Then down.

 Have a pool at home

-.
 Thanks to a firm called Endless Pools, this is no longer a far-fetched idea.
 If you have the space, you can install your own pool in the garden, and cost is from £19,000 for a heated pool with equipment.
-The Brownlee Brothers, Triathlon medal winners in the Olympics, have installed one in their backgarden; theirs includes a Treadmill – ideal for weight-bearing exercise.
+The Brownlee Brothers, Triathlon medal winners in the Olympics, have installed one in their back garden; theirs includes a Treadmill – ideal for weight-bearing exercise.

 More details: Endlesspools.co.uk